hertze/Swedish-Pixels/_posts/2011-03-18-baking-website-with-jekyll.markdown

 Most of my minor quibbles have had to do with Liquid, the template language used with Jekyll.
 If you're used to script your site with PHP or Ruby, Liquid *is* a bit limited.
 I also found that some Liquid code that worked great on my local Jekyll install didn't work when I sent the pages to GitHub, which was annoying to say the least.

 Also, I really loathe [Maruku][7], the Markdown parser Jekyll ships with.
-I hope someone writes a Ruby wrapper around Fletcher Penney's MultiMarkdown 3 and adds it in the near future.
+I hope someone writes a Ruby wrapper around Fletcher Penney's [MultiMarkdown 3][10] and adds it in the near future.

 [1]: http://inessential.com/2011/03/16/a_plea_for_baked_weblogs